programminghistorian/jekyll/lessons/vector-layers-qgis.md

 -   When you complete these three steps, finish creating this shapefile by clicking OK on the bottom right of the New Vector Layer window.
-A pops up – name it ‘settlements’ and save it with your other GIS files.
+A pops up – name it 'settlements' and save it with your other GIS files.

-Note that a layer called ‘settlements’ now appears in your Layers window.
+Note that a layer called 'settlements' now appears in your Layers window.
 Relocate it above the raster layers.

 {% include figure.html src="../images/pei8.png" caption="Figure 8" %}